gcapes/git-course/_episodes/10-remote-collaboration.md

 > colleagues changed using `git revert`?
 >
 > > ## Solution
-> > It works fine.
-The revert shows up in everyone's copy.
+> > The revert shows up in everyone's copy.
+> > You should always use `revert` to undo changes which have been shared with others.
 > {: .solution}
 {: .challenge}